Forensic Scientist

 if dna or other evidence could be reproduced by a 3d printer how would this effect forensic

-Asked by viorgateway about 8 years ago
+Asked by viorgateway almost 10 years ago

 I'm afraid I don't know enough about how 3-D printing works to be able to answer.
 I can guess that it might be handy for reconstructing items such as shoeprints and tire tracks from photos or scans.
 Other than that I don't see where making a copy of something would necessarily affect a crime.
 And as far as I know they haven't reached the point of replicating on a cellular level such as DNA.